amchelapurath2023/1332AI/README.md

 The way CodeGradr works is you upload the files containing 1) your test cases (e.g. JUnits) for the assignment, and 2) the correct implementation.

 Copy and paste a student's code, then click "Compile" and "Run" in sequence to make sure the code works.
+Currently, we only have support for compiling in Java and running against JUnit tests.
+Skip this step if you are using a language other than Java and/or a testing framework different than JUnits.

 Then, click "Generate Feedback" for a ChatGPT generated response based on the JUnits the student's code failed and the correct implementation.